 \subsection{Directed network centrality measures}

-The SVD of directed networks is related to two vertex centrality measures: the authority centrality (dominant left singular vector $u_1$) and the hub centrality (dominant right singular vector $v_1$) \cite{Kleinberg1998, Newman2018_SI}, as illustrated in Fig.~\ref{fig:SVD_centralities}.
+For a directed network, the eigenvalues and the eigenvectors of its matrix representation will generally be complex and one have to adapt the usual approach to define a centrality.
+A natural way of doing that is to use the SVD of the directed network, which provides two vertex centrality measures: the authority centrality (dominant left singular vector $u_1$) and the hub centrality (dominant right singular vector $v_1$) \cite{Kleinberg1998, Newman2018_SI}, as illustrated in Fig.~\ref{fig:SVD_centralities}.
 This remark guided us in choosing the observables of the reduced dynamics and it can be used to give an interpretation to the different terms and equations involved when applying Theorem~\ref{thm:least_square_optimal_vector_field} with the reduction matrix being the right singular vectors.
 Note, however, that for signed networks (described by matrices with negative values), these centrality measures may lead to ambiguities, since the first left and right singular vectors generally have negative values (Perron-Frobenius theorem~\cite[Theorem 38]{VanMieghem2011} doesn't apply).